×

 Detailed Work and Precision

 Compressed or charcoal pencils are more appropriate when your work demands high precision, such as in portraits or detailed still lifes.
-These mediums allow you to build layers and create delicate, intricate details.
+These media allow you to build layers and create delicate, intricate details.

 • Depth and Contrast: Compressed charcoal delivers intense, rich blacks, ideal for dramatic shading.